uber/AutoDispose/README.md

 ##### Kotlin

-Kotlin extension artifacts are available for almost every artifact by adding `-ktx` to the ID like above.
+Kotlin extensions are bundled with almost every artifact.

 ##### RxLifecycle